3D Instruction Ambiguity Detection: Experiments

 \subsection{Quantitative Analysis}

-We systematically evaluate 3D LLMs and our proposed AmbiVer framework on the Ambi3D benchmark, with the results detailed in Table~\ref{tab:main_results}.
-As existing baselines are not natively designed for this binary classification task, we adapt them by prompting models to output a `0' (unambiguous) or `1' (ambiguous) token.
-Since models may generate free-text responses, we employ a robust, rule-based parsing algorithm to extract the final judgment.
+We systematically evaluate existing 3D Large Language Models (3D LLMs), Video Language Models (Video LLMs), and our proposed AmbiVer framework on the Ambi3D benchmark to investigate their zero-shot understanding capabilities.
+The quantitative results are presented in Table~\ref{tab:main_results}.
+As existing baselines are not natively designed for this binary classification task, we employ specific prompts to constrain their outputs to either 0 (unambiguous) or 1 (ambiguous).
+To ensure a fair comparison, the prompts provided to the baselines are identical to those used for AmbiVer, aside from the output format constraints (see Appendix for details).
+However, even under strict guidance, some baselines occasionally generate free-form text (e.g., "The instruction is clear") rather than strictly adhering to the binary format requirement.
+To accurately extract the final predictions and maintain evaluation objectivity, we apply a robust rule-based parsing algorithm, detailed in the Appendix.

-Strikingly, as shown in Table~\ref{tab:main_results}, all zero-shot baselines perform poorly on Ambi3D, revealing two contrary biases.
-Most baselines~\cite{hong20233d,huang2024chat,zheng2025video,zhi2025lscenellm} exhibit a strong unambiguous bias, yielding minimal recall.
-This failure to identify ambiguous cases causes their accuracy on all subtypes to collapse, while the unambiguous category shows an inflated accuracy.
-Conversely, LLaVA-3D~\cite{zhu2025llava} shows an opposing ambiguous bias.
-While effective on certain subtypes, its performance on unambiguous cases plummets to 54.29\%, bordering on random chance.
-In contrast, AmbiVer uniquely balances conflicts, delivering substantial and uniform gains across all categories.

-We compare AmbiVer with 3D LLM baselines fine-tuned parameter-efficiently (LoRA~\cite{hu2022lora}) on Ambi3D, representing a strong adaptation of current paradigms, as shown in Table~\ref{tab:lora_results}.
-LoRA notably improves all baselines, showing that the ambiguity task can be learned through supervised training.
-Models that showed strong unambiguous bias in the zero-shot setting gain an absolute increase of 52 to 63 percentage points in F1 score after fine-tuning, indicating that LoRA effectively corrects their recall failures by teaching them to recognize ambiguous cases.
-However, despite these data-driven improvements, the fine-tuned baselines still fall short of AmbiVer’s zero-shot performance.
-This highlights a deeper limitation: while LoRA enforces statistical pattern learning, it fails to provide generalizable reasoning about ambiguity.
-We argue that the baseline architectures are inherently unsuited for the complex trade-offs and judgment required.
-In contrast, AmbiVer’s two-stage architecture achieves state-of-the-art zero-shot performance, surpassing all supervised baselines.
+As shown in Table \ref{tab:mipnerf_results}, existing zero-shot baselines struggle with ambiguous scenarios.
+Lacking an explicit mechanism to verify instruction validity, end-to-end 3D LLMs fail to handle ambiguities reliably and exhibit severe biases.
+Specifically, when confronted with ungroundable commands, some models force unambiguous predictions and hallucinate, while others conservatively assume the instructions are invalid, leading to incorrect rejections.
+Moreover, while Video LLMs process temporal information, they lack precise 3D spatial perception, which hinders their ability to capture complex spatial occlusions or fine-grained multi-instance conflicts.
+In contrast, our AmbiVer framework significantly outperforms all baselines across all metrics.
+Furthermore, due to the adaptive keyframe selection in our perception module, AmbiVer achieves these superior results using substantially fewer visual frames than video models.
+This demonstrates that extracting structured, high-quality 3D evidence is more effective and efficient for disambiguation than feeding lengthy raw visual sequences into large multimodal models.